Freshwater Fish Regulations

 There is a continuous, year-round season for all freshwater fish, with the following exceptions:

-- Special times and limited closures for trout (designated stocked trout waters, Trout Heritage Waters, Urban Program Waters, Blue Ridge Parkway, and Fee Fishing Areas) and
+- Special times and limited closures for trout (designated stocked trout waters, Youth-Only Stocked Trout Program, Trout Heritage Waters, Urban Program Waters, Blue Ridge Parkway, and Fee Fishing Areas) and

 - Certain seasons for special methods to take nongame fish.